Frontier (OLCF)#

 $ git pull origin trunk

-You should install your software in NFS under /ccs/proj/.
-For example, set the installation root directory to /ccs/proj/{your-project}/software/frontier/${USER}.
+You should install your software in NFS under $HOME.
+For example, set the installation root directory to /ccs/home/${USER}/software/frontier/.

 Build the software environment and install it into the root: